 Incredibly, Rogers didn't necessarily consider "Islands in the Stream" a no-brainer song to record.
 In 2017, he told People that Bee Gees brother Barry Gibb "gave it to me to record — he was producing an album."
 But after "singing it for four days," Rogers still wasn't feeling it, he admitted.
 “I finally said, ‘Barry, I don’t even like this song anymore,’ and he said, ‘You know what we need?
 We need Dolly Parton,'" he says.

 "I had a recording studio at the time, and she was downstairs, and my manager Ken Kragen said, 'I just saw her!' and I said, 'Well, go get her!'"
-Rogers remembers.
+Rogers remembered.
 "He went downstairs and she came marching into the room, and once she came in and started singing, the song was never the same.
 It took on a personality of its own."

 "Islands In the Stream" spent four weeks overall atop the adult contemporary charts, and has taken on a life of its own over the years.
 Neko Case and My Morning Jacket memorably covered the song in 2011; Steve Carell and John Krasinski sang the song together in character on The Office; and the song has also appeared on Stranger Things.